 Religion, Israel and philanthropy

 Wolfson was a devout orthodox Jew.
 He followed the example of his father and the middle-European community from which he came.
 He is quoted as having said, 'No man should have more than £100,000.
 The rest should go to charity.'
 From 1948 he included Zionist charities in his philanthropic giving at the urging of his friend Israel Sieff.
-In 1949 he was the chair of the Joint Palestine Appeal the organisation devoted to raising funds for the creation of the state of Israel and known then (and now) as Keren Hayesod.
+In 1949 he was the chair of the Joint Palestine Appeal the UK branch of the organisation devoted to raising funds for the creation of the state of Israel: Keren Hayesod.
+Today the Joint Palestine Appeal is known as the United Jewish Israel Appeal.

 In 1955, Wolfson established the Wolfson Foundation, to aid in the advancement of education, health and youth activities.
 This supported the establishment of Wolfson College, Oxford (where he was a Founder Fellow), Wolfson College, Cambridge and the Wolfson Room at St David's College, among many other projects over the years; he thus became the only non-religious figure to have a college named after him at both Oxford and Cambridge.
 Professorships named after him exist at Bar-Ilan University, Haifa, Jerusalem, Oxford and Tel Aviv.
 He was also a benefactor of the John Rylands Library donating the cost of a small extension in 1961.
-The Edith and Isaac Wolfson Trust financed two housing projects in Israel, both called Kiryat Wolfson.
+The Edith and Isaac Wolfson Trust (now known as the Wolfson Family Charitable Trust) financed two housing projects in Israel, both called Kiryat Wolfson.

 Great Universal Stores